tanaylab/NestedTests.jl/README.md

 You can also restrict the set of test cases that will be executed by specifying a list of prefixes, e.g.
 `test_prefixes(["top"])` will restrict the executed tests to only cases nested under `top`.

+NOTE: Don't try to wrap `nested_test` inside a `@testset` - it won't work since `@testset` takes over the failed `@test` assertions making it difficult for the `nested_test` to tell when a test case failed.
+It would have been nice to integrate both systems so that each nested test case would be a `@testset`, or at least the top-level nested test case would be, but this requires deep integration with the implementation of `@testset`.
+If someone wants to take a stab at this, pull requests are welcome :-) For now we print the total number of passed/failed test cases (not `@test` assertions) at the end, together with the elapsed time.

 ## Installation